gortonator/bsds-6650/assignments-2021/Assignment-3.md

 1. The URL for your git repo.
 Create a new folder for your Assignment 3 server code
 1. A 1-2 page description of your messaging and server architecture design.
 Include database schema, major classes, packages, relationships, how read requests get processed, etc
-1. A commparison of the results for 256 client threads between this assignment and assignment 2, either single server and load balanced based on your design and performance.
+1. A commparison of the results for 256 client threads between this assignment and assignment 2, either single server or load balanced based on your design and performance.
 1. Results for a test with 512 client threads
 1. An example of the output from querying the Store microservice.
-Use cURL to call the GET after a test run to illustrate the outputs.
+Use cURL to call the GETs after a test run to illustrate the outputs.

 ## Grading:
 1. Asynchronous servers implementation working (10 points)
-1. Server design description (5 points) - clarity of description, good design practies used
+1. Server design description (5 points) - clarity of description, good design practicies used
 1. Results comparison (10 points) - throughput, persistent/non-persistent queues, different instances, basically describe and analyze what experiments you did
 1. Results of a run with 512 client threads (5 points) - successful run (3 points), comparison with 256 client thread test (2 points)
 1. Outputs from calling GET on the Store microservice (5 points each)

-# Deadline: 11/25, 11.59pm PST
+# Deadline: 4/5, 11.59pm PST

 ## Addendum: Multithreading and RabbitMQ